aptos-labs/aptos-core/developer-docs-site/docs/sdks/aptos-sdk-overview.md

 ### Transaction builder

 The transaction builder contains the Typescript types for constructing the transaction payloads.
-The Typescript SDK supports three kinds of transaction payloads:
+The transaction builder within the Typescript SDK supports the following transaction payloads:

 1. ScriptFunction
 2. Script